-During the quarter ended December 31, 2015, the Company granted stock options to its consultants and directors to purchase 600,000 common shares, at an exercise price of \$0.05 per share, exercisable on or before December 31, 2020.
-The fair value of stock options granted to consultants and directors is estimated on the date of grant using the Black-Scholes option pricing model with the following assumptions:
+During the quarter ended December 31 2016, 350,000 stock options were issued, exercisable at \$0.07.
+These options expire on October 27, 2021.
+The fair value of stock options granted is estimated on this date, using the Black-Scholes option pricing model, with the following assumptions:

 Risk-free interest rate 0.73%

-Estimated volatility 1.66%
+Estimated volatility 202%

-Expected life 5 years
+Expected Life 5 years

 Expected dividend yield 0%

-The weighted average fair value of all stock options granted was \$0.0324.
+The fair value of all stock options granted was \$0.0698